Highlights of the Program

 Infosys

-• Modernizing distribution planning with AI driven load forecasting amid DER growth electrification
+• Modernizing distribution planning with AI-driven load forecasting amid DER growth and electrification

 Jerome Marr